tiozo/aws-fcj-tiozo-worklog/content/2-Proposal/_index.md

 5. **Data Aggregation:** Stream Handle Lambda functions collect and aggregate transaction data, storing it in Work History Subnet (StyleDB) and streaming to Kinesis Firehose.

-6. **ML Model Training and Inference:** Kinesis Firehose streams data to the ML Layer where XGBoost Fraud Detection and Autopilot Anomaly Detection models analyze transactions, with results visualized in QuickSight.
+6. **ML Model Training and Inference:** Kinesis Firehose streams data to the ML Layer where XGBoost Fraud Detection and Autoencoder Anomaly Detection models analyze transactions, with results visualized in QuickSight.

 **Data Management**